 Life has not been easy for Basmina or her family.
 Her father is a soldier and has to be away for six month periods.
 Her mother stays at home to look after the family, which is large - Basmina has four sisters and four brothers and they live together with her uncle’s family.
 There is never enough money.

-The family moved to Kabul in 2019 and Basmina started coming to Skateistan.
+Basmina started coming to Skateistan in 2019.
 This was totally new for her - she had never been to school before.
-In Logar, many girls are out of school and some members of her family and community have put pressure on Basmina to quit school.
+In her hometown, many girls are out of school and some members of her family and community have put pressure on Basmina to quit school.
 But her mother is adamant that her daughter should have a chance at an education.
 She herself did not go to school and she can’t read or write.
 She is determined that her children will have a brighter future.
 So when Basmina started coming to Skateistan, she joined the Back-to-School program, which is for children who are not in school.
-Five days a week, they follow the Afghan national curriculum and they are then enrolled in public school once they have caught up.
+Five days a week, they follow the national curriculum and they are then enrolled in public school once they have caught up.

 When Basmina first came to Skateistan, she was really nervous and she had tons of questions in her mind.
 She was worried because at 11, she was older than many of the students in her class.
 Her educators reassured her that age doesn’t matter and that you’re never too old to start learning.